Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte I - Vers les Brumes/Arc C - A travers la vallée.md

 If the players departed from Tser Pool that morning, they arrive in Vallaki at dusk.

-If [[Non-Player Characters#Ireena Kolyana|Ireena]] is visibly traveling with the party, add:
+If [[Personnages Non-Joueurs#Ireena Kolyana|Ireena]] is visibly traveling with the party, add:

 <div class="description"><p>Some of them regard Ireena with dull recognition, but none lift a hand in greeting or make any gesture of warmth.</p></div>

 This area, the Morning Gate, is largely as described in <span class="citation">Town Gates (p.
 95)</span>.
 The tents are a camp of Barovian refugees, housing those who survived the trek from the village of Barovia in the wake of Strahd's siege.
 ### The Refugee Camp
-If she is with the party, [[Non-Player Characters#Ireena Kolyana|Ireena]] is heartbroken and enraged at the sight of the refugee camp.
+If she is with the party, [[Personnages Non-Joueurs#Ireena Kolyana|Ireena]] is heartbroken and enraged at the sight of the refugee camp.
 She suggests that she meet with the refugees while the players find lodging in town, and promises to join the players later.
 The players can dissuade her with a successful DC 10 Charisma (Persuasion) check.
 Otherwise, Ireena approaches one of the cookfires, either alone or—if the players have insisted on joining her—with company.

 The members of the refugee camp, which include Emeric, a melancholy older man, and Magda, a grief-stricken young woman, can share the following information: